iRNA-COSI/APAeval/execution_workflows/PR_review_guide.md

 ## Start with the README of *the execution workflow*

 - Try and follow the instructions as they are to run the pipeline (using the test data in `tests/test_data`) (Most workflows should have configs and sample-sheets set up to use this data anyway).
 Request improvement of the README if you can't run the execution workflow with the given instructions.
+The workflow should run through on the test data without any errors, else please report those errors.
+However, if it has been documented in the README already that/why the method doesn't work on the test data, and sufficient proof that it works on larger datasets is given (ideally with links to that data), you can still approve.
+Note that "method doesn't work with ensembl/provided file format/etc." is **NOT** a valid reason.
+Those issues have to be adressed.

 - Note anything else that’s unclear or missing, for example concerning
     - Format of required input data